-The School Safety and Prevention (SS&P) unit provides resources for safe and supportive learning environments, specifically funding, training, and technical assistance to districts and charter schools for the implementation of evidence-based strategies that prevent violent behavior, substance use, STD infection and pregnancy; for the promotion of social/emotional development; and for the creation of safe environments.
+The School Safety and Prevention (SS&P) unit provides resources for safe and supportive learning environments, specifically funding, training, and technical assistance to districts and charter schools for the implementation of evidence-based strategies that prevent violent behavior, substance use, and pregnancy; for the promotion of social/emotional development; and for the creation of safe environments.
 The unit is also responsible for grant oversight and data collection related to safety indicators for Arizona students.

 The mission of School Safety and Prevention is to provide leadership and resources that promote positive youth development and school safety and thereby enhance the academic achievement of Arizona youth.

 All Arizona schools and communities understand the link between school safety, positive youth development, and academic success and demonstrate their commitment to implementing comprehensive, model approaches that promote student health, well being, and success in life.

 Research supports the relationship between risk behaviors, conditions on campus, and academic performance.

 - A substantial body of evidence demonstrates that school violence and disorder interfere with normal psychosocial development and academic learning.